-Although pneumatoceles are seen in all age groups, they are most frequently encountered in infancy 1.
+Although pneumatocoeles are seen in all age groups, they are most frequently encountered in infancy 1.

 - Staphylococcus aureus (most common)

 - Streptococcus pneumoniae